nathangeffen/cagl/docs/userguide.md

 }
 ```

-For several examples of containers containing containers as elements, as well as a complicated example of a container within a container within a container, see *test_compound.c* in the tests directory of the CAGL distribution.
+For several examples of containers containing containers as elements, as well as a complicated example of a container within a container within a container, see *test_compound.c* in the *tests* sub-directory of the CAGL distribution.

 # Understanding CAGL macro, struct, type and function names {#names}